eoinlarkin/trax/README.md

 - **Additional Activity Files**
   Currently the file only supports `.gpx` files - this could be potentially extended to incorporate other activity file types such as `.fit` and `.tcx`
 - **Allow User Comments**
-   In addition to allowing users to like activities, a furhter enhancement would be to allow users the ability to comment on other user's activities.
+   In addition to allowing users to like activities, a further enhancement would be to allow users the ability to comment on other user's activities.

 ## Testing